Biruk-Zewdie/Notes/FullStackDevNotes/JDBC.md

         */
         ```
+        ## Note
+        - **In JDBC, with Statement, the full SQL query (with values) is added during the execution step using executeQuery() or executeUpdate().
+With PreparedStatement, the SQL query (with placeholders) is added during the creation step via prepareStatement(), and parameter values are set in a separate binding step using setXXX() methods before execution.**

         3. using CallableStatement
         - it is an interface that is used to execute **stored procedures** and return a result against a database.
         - the SQL command is not hard coded and can be changed at runtime.